fastapi/fastapi/docs/tutorial/dependencies/classes-as-dependencies.md

 ## A `dict` from the previous example

-In the previous example, we are returning a `dict` from our dependency ("dependable"):
+In the previous example, we were returning a `dict` from our dependency ("dependable"):

 ```Python hl_lines="7"
 {!./src/dependencies/tutorial001.py!}
 ```

-But then we get a `dict` in the parameter `commons` of the path operation function.
+But then we get a `dict` in the parameter `commons` of the *path operation function*.

 And we know that editors can't provide a lot of support (like completion) for `dict`s, because they can't know their keys and value types.